 - Basic studio equipment - starter packs for introductory workshops (e.g. Cartridge Paper, charcoal, plaster, clay, printmaking consumables, blank journal)

-- Participation in University Degree Show - including the physical building of the exhibition space
+- Participation in the University Degree Show - including the physical building of the exhibition space

 - Canvas for painting as needed (usually 2 x £70 rolls of canvas per year are provided for those who require this)

-- One mandatory study visit in UK (1 in Year 1) cost of coach and booking venue Mandatory involvement with an external agency as part of 'Extended Contexts II' module.
-Either Ilam (bed and board for 4 days / three nights), Rolls Royce site visit and access to curator, Derby Museum and Art Gallery plus work with lead curators
+- One mandatory study visit in the UK (one in Year 1) cost of coach and booking venue.
+Mandatory involvement with an external agency as part of 'Extended Contexts II' module.
+Either Ilam (bed and board for four days / three nights), Rolls Royce site visit and access to curator, Derby Museum and Art Gallery plus work with lead curators

 - Additional access to wider University Arts’ facilities including equipment loan store and other facilities, such as digital print workshops